FabioCiccarelli/EWMCP_Split/README.md

 iii - Model type (integer value):
     - `0` or `1` for compact ILP models for the EWMCP
-    - `2` for the edge-weight splitting bound
+    - `2` for the tightest edge-weight splitting bound
     - `3` for the LP-based bound

 iv - VWMCP solution approach (integer value):